Hatton Lovejoy Scholarships

 The purpose of the Hatton Lovejoy Scholarship Plan (undergraduate scholarships) is to encourage and assist worthy young men and women to prepare themselves through college training for positions of community leadership and service.

 Applicants for scholarship awards shall have been residents of Troup County, Georgia for at least two years.
 Applicants for scholarship awards must be graduates (or scheduled for graduation within six months) of an accredited high school with a scholastic standing in the upper 25% of their class.
 A maximum of ten scholarship awards may be awarded each year under the Hatton Lovejoy Scholarship Plan.

-The 2017 application deadline has passed.
+Applications for 2018 are now being accepted.
 The next application deadline is February 15, 2018.

 From its beginning in 1965 through 2017, the Hatton Lovejoy Scholarship Plan has awarded $5.71 million in scholarship funds to its recipients.